Adnnann/audio-app/README.md

 # Description

-This is app that enables user to meditate by listening music.
+This is app that enables user to select and listen music .

 User can select login by signin up for the account and then loging in OR user can log in with his or her FB account.